 Closing my street (does it have to be a street?)

-You’ll need permission from your council to officially close a public road.
+To officially close a public road you’ll need permission from your council.
+This can be time-consuming, can involve a good bit of paperwork and can be costly.
 Your local council’s website will usually have a form to fill in and they may ask you to pay fees for closing the street.
-We are trying to persuade councils not to charge.
-It’s best to apply well in advance but don’t worry, it’s easier than it sounds!
+We are trying to persuade councils not to charge but this is not easy as every council operates in a different way.
+It’s best to apply well in advance.

 Do I need insurance?

 Some councils may require you take out Public Liability Insurance, usually as part of your road closure application.
 If you are planning an event in public space it is worth considering taking out insurance.